EspressoLogicCafe/CALiveAPICreatorAdminCLI/docs/api.md

 This will take the content of a downloaded ZIP file and compare it with the selected directory.
 If the directory does not exist, the zip file will be exploded into this directory.
-If the directory exist and the synchronize flag is set to true (default is false) the system will remove any files found in the directory that were not found in the ZIP file.
+If the directory exist and the synchronize flag is set to true (default is false) the system will remove All files and directories first using the root directory  and replace with the ZIP file contents.

 ```
     $lacadmin api extract